-How to Visit Moraine Lake in 2023
+How to Visit Moraine Lake (and Lake Louise)

 The easiest and most affordable way to visit Moraine Lake (and Lake Louise) is by Parks Canada shuttle bus.

-- April 14, 2023, 8 am: Book Moraine Lake Shuttle Tickets for the season (June 1 to October 9, 2023).
+April 18, 2023 at 8 am: Book Moraine Lake Shuttle Tickets for the season (June 1 to October 14, 2024).

-- Two days before your visit at 8 am: Book Moraine Lake Shuttle Tickets two days before your trip, at 8 am.
-For example, if you’d like to visit Moraine Lake on July 15th, book tickets on July 17th at 8 am.
+Two days before your visit at 8 am: Book Moraine Lake Shuttle Tickets two days before your trip, at 8 am.
+For example, if you’d like to visit Moraine Lake on July 15th, book tickets on July 13th at 8 am.
 Moraine Lake Road is expected to open on June 1, 2023 but may open earlier or later, depending on road/avalanche conditions.
 Visit Parks Canada | Visiting Lake Louise and Moraine Lake for updates.

 How it Works: Your outbound shuttle ticket has a one hour departure window, so if your ticket is for 6:30 am – 7:30 am, you can take any shuttle between 6:30 am and 7:30 am.
 The Moraine Lake shuttle departs the Park and Ride (located at Lake Louise Ski Resort) every 20 minutes from 6:30 am to 6 pm.
 If you’d like to hop off at Lake Louise en route to Moraine Lake, you can do so; Lake Connector Shuttle from Lake Louise to Moraine Lake is included with your Moraine Lake Shuttle ticket!